-As with many semiconductor companies, which frequently operate in a highly competitive, dynamic environment marked by rapid product obsolescence, our future success depends on our ability to introduce new or improved products that meet the needs of customers in a timely fashion while achieving acceptable margins.
-Our future revenue growth depends on the market acceptance of our new proprietary ISP-TM- product families and the continued market acceptance of our proprietary software development tools.
-The success of these products will depend on a variety of factors including:
+Our future revenue growth is dependent on the market acceptance of our new proprietary ISP-TM- product families and the continued market acceptance of our proprietary software development tools.
+The success of these products depends on a variety of specific factors including:

-- product definition; - timely and efficient completion of product design; - timely and efficient implementation of wafer manufacturing and assembly processes; - product performance; - the quality and reliability of the product; and - effective sales and marketing.
+- successful product definition; - timely and efficient completion of product design; - timely and efficient implementation of wafer manufacturing and assembly processes; - product performance; and - the quality and reliability of the product.